Tissue Processing in Histology (Online CE Course)

 • Formalin Fixative

-• How many times GREATER should the FIXATIVE volume be than the tissue volume?
+• How many times greater should the fixative volume be than the tissue volume?

 • Tissue Dehydration

-• Ethanol IS miscible with paraffin.
+• True or False: Ethanol is miscible with paraffin.

 • Tissue Clearing